huister/Field-Day-Hands-On-Lab/examplelab4/examplelab4.rst

 4. Launch the console to see the VM being started.

-5. Login with root and the credentials provided in the Cluster General Information site.
+5. Login with root and the credentials provided in the **Cluster General Information**.

 6. Shutdown CentOS by typing the following: